openobserve/website4/content/blog/posts/launching-zincobserve.md

 1. Super easy to use
    1. Users can try it on a laptop in less than two minutes and notice the superior performance.
    1. Users can install it in a k8s cluster in under two minutes and get the system up and running.
-   1. Users will love the full featured no-nonsense GUI which will only get more powerful as we continue to add more functionality.
+   1. Users will love the full featured no-nonsense powerful GUI.
    1. Users can use their existing skills of SQL for advanced query if they wish to do so.
 1. Low operational overheads
    1. All user data goes to S3 (or stays local, as specified by user), nothing to manage there.